-- The cost is for one artist for a room, if you are a group, you must pay for the two rooms (double).
+- The cost is for one artist in one room; if there is more than one person, you must pay for the two rooms.

 - Residence available for artists only.
 No overnight guests accepted.
 Lodging facilities (inns, B&Bs, hotels) available in Sutton for the artists’ guests.
 A list can be provided on request.

-- Supplies and meals are the artist’s responsibility.
+- Transportation, supplies and meals are the artist’s responsibility.

-- Personnel work equipment, including a computer, is the artist’s responsibility.
+- Personnel work equipment, including computer and telephone, is the artist’s responsibility.

 - The residence is a non-smoking environment.